jgorham/SteinDiscrepancy.jl/README.md

 ksd = sqrt(result.discrepancy2)
 ```

+We should note that in order to compute the KSD for a target with a compact
+support, one must define a SteinKernel which imposes this property (and not
+use the `supportlowerbounds` and `supportupperbounds` arguments).
+See
+`SteinGaussianRectangularDomainKernel` in the `src/kernels` code directory
+for an example.

 ## Summary of the Code

 All code is available in the src directory of the repo.
 Many examples for